-The de Beaumont Foundation and its National Consortium for Public Health Workforce Development today released the report Building Skills for a More Strategic Health Workforce: A Call to Action, which offers guidance on strategic, system-wide approaches to public health workforce development at the federal, state, and local levels.
+The de Beaumont Foundation and its National Consortium for Public Health Workforce Development today released the report Building Skills for a More Strategic Public Health Workforce: A Call to Action, which offers guidance on strategic, system-wide approaches to public health workforce development at the federal, state, and local levels.

 State and local governmental public health agencies have long played a critical role in improving the nation’s health, but need to continually adapt in order to lead their communities.
-Changes within public health agencies (i.e. job losses, significant turnover, advancing technology, and changing patterns of disease) and in the broader economic, healthcare, and policy environments are converging to reshape the role of governmental public health.
+Changes within public health agencies (such as job losses, significant turnover, advancing technology, and changing patterns of disease) and in the broader economic, healthcare, and policy environments are converging to reshape the role of governmental public health.
 These changes reinforce the need for a strong public health workforce that can be strategic and work across sectors to address the social and economic factors that drive health.

 “Public health agencies can’t address today’s health challenges alone.
 It’s important that our workforce is equipped with the skills needed to communicate effectively, develop partnerships that broaden our impact, and engage in the development of policies that make communities healthier,” said Ed Hunter, president and CEO of the de Beaumont Foundation.